OmdenaAI/marseille-chapter-stop-online-violence-nlp/src/data/README.md

 'None' can be used for examples that not suitable for our needs.

-> Use the `ambiguous_occurrences.csv` file for occurrences that you are unable to label.
+> Use the `ambiguous_occurrences.csv` file within the `annotated_data/` directory for occurrences that you are unable to label.
 Please suggest 1/2 labels that you think might be suitable for the example in question.
 Another annotator will confirm/modify these at a later stage.